Patient Reported Outcomes for

-An initiative jointly led and coordinated by the European Charcot Foundation and the Multiple Sclerosis International Federation, with the Italian MS Society acting as the lead agency for and behalf of the Global MSIF Movement
+An initiative jointly led and coordinated by the European Charcot Foundation and the Multiple Sclerosis International Federation (MSIF), with the Italian MS Society acting as the lead agency for and behalf of the Global MSIF Movement

 Our Vision